EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 [the following section](scheduler.md#using-modules-in-the-batch-system-the-epcc-job-env-module)
 to enable access to the usual modules.

+### GPU frequency

+!!! important
+    The default GPU frequency on Tursa compute nodes was changed from 1410 MHz to 1040 MHz on Thursday 15 Dec 2022 to improve the energy efficiency of the service.

+Users can control the GPU frequency in their job submission scripts:

+   - `--gpu-freq=<desired GPU freq in MHz>` allows users to set the GPU frequency on a per job basis.
+The frequency can be set in the range 210 - 1410 MHz in steps of 15 MHz.

+!!! bug
+    When setting the GPU frequency you will see an error in the output from the job that says `control disabled`.
+This is an incorrect message due to an issue with how Slurm sets the GPU frequency and can be safely ignored.

 ## `mpirun`: Launching parallel jobs

 If you are running parallel jobs, your job submission script should